OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ## Terminology

-### Automated Decision-Making (ADM)

-Automated decision-making is the process of making a decision by automated means without any human involvement.
-These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

 ### Disclosure

-Disclosure, or &quot;self-disclosure&quot; is the application-specific information about the data collection, data-processing, and decision-making practices of the ADM Product, provided by its Vendor (a company) or a developer (an individual).
+Disclosure, Ethics Disclosure, or &quot;self-disclosure&quot; is an application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by Product Vendor (an individual developer or an organization).

 ### Disclosure Feed

-A historical sequence of Disclosures, made by and for a specific ADM Product.
+A historical sequence of Disclosures, made for a specific Product.

-### Product

-An ADM system in the form of a software, service, application, or a physically embodied autonomous decision-making agent.

 ### Vendor

-A legal entity (an organization) that owns one or several ADM products and provides services for the end-users or for other Vendors.
+A legal person (an individual developer or an organization) that owns one or several end-user Products, or provides Components for other Vendors.

 ### Integrator

-An organization that deploys services based on product(s) from 3rd party Vendors to the end users.
+A legal person (an individual developer or an organization) that deploys services to the end-users based on Product(s) from third-party Vendors.

+### Product

+An IT system in the form of a software, software as a service system, application, software component, application programming interface, or a physically embodied automated decision-making agent.

+### Component

+An IT system supplied by Vendor and integrated/embedded into end-user Products.
+Components themselves do not necessarily interface with end-users.

+### Automated Decision-Making (ADM)

+Automated decision-making is the process of making a decision by automated means without any human involvement.
+These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

 ### OETP Disclosure Format